trms/web-dev-hw/README.md

 ### What We Are Looking For

-- Git / Node Proficancy - Can you get this project forked / cloned running locally.
+- Git / Node Proficiency - Can you get this project forked / cloned running locally.
-- CSS / Design Implementation Proficancy - Can you take this design and implement it in CSS.
+- CSS / Design Implementation Proficiency - Can you take this design and implement it in CSS.
-- Javascript Proficancy - Using browser apis / frameworks take the data from the client and submit it to the server.
+- Javascript Proficiency - Using browser apis / frameworks take the data from the client and submit it to the server.
 - Collaboration - We would like you to write a pull request to this project (or your own repo) with the data explaining your changes.
 We want to see how you work.